Back to Insights

 Why Dirty Data Persists

 It’s estimated that 60% of bad data stems from human error.
 But here’s the kicker: if much of that data is exhaust, why would anyone prioritize cleaning it?
 For plant workers, spending time correcting or managing “seemingly useless” data simply doesn’t make sense when there are fires to put out—both figuratively and literally.
-Who cares what the monthly cycle time of Product ABC is when I have customer XYZ complaining about a delivery issue I need to drop everything to solve.

 As a result, data exhaust and dirty data pile up, leaving organizations to grapple with a mess of low-quality inputs when they finally decide to optimize or innovate.